thestormforge/optimize-controller/docs/metrics.md

 ```

 In this example, the `duration` template function is used to subtract the start time from the completion time of the trial.

+### Pods Collection Type

+The `"pods"` collection type is similar to the local type in that the evaluated query is expected to be a floating point number.
+However, the template data is given a list of pod definitions matching the metric selector.

 ### Prometheus Collection Type